-- Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the City of Berkley may be submitted in writing. - A request must sufficiently describe a public record so as to enable the City to find it. - No specific form to submit a written request is required.
-However a FOIA Request form for your use and convenience is available on the City's website at www.berkleymich.org. - Written requests can be made in person by delivery to any City office in person or by mail. - Requests can also be made by facsimile by calling (248) 658-3301 for non-Public Safety records and (248) 658-3388 for Public Safety Records. - A request may also be submitted by e-mail.
-To ensure a prompt response, email requests should contain the term "FOIA" or "FOIA Request" on the subject line and be sent to clerk@berkleymich.net.
+- Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the City of Berkley may be submitted in writing. - A request must sufficiently describe a public record so as to enable the City to find it. - A request must include the requester's complete name, address, and contact information (including valid telephone number or email address). - No specific form to submit a written request is required.
+However a FOIA Request form for your use and convenience is available on the City's website at www.berkleymich.org. - Written requests can be made in person by delivery to City Hall in person or by mail: FOIA Coordinator, 3338 Coolidge Hwy., Berkley, MI 48072. - Requests can also be made by facsimile by calling (248) 658-3301 for non-Public Safety records and (248) 658-3388 for Public Safety Records. - A request may also be submitted by e-mail.
+To ensure a prompt response, email requests should contain the term "FOIA" or "FOIA Request" on the subject line and be sent to FOIA@berkleymich.org.